nbrait/detectEVE_Supp/README.md

 **Nadja Brait, Thomas Hackl, Sebastian Lequime**

 ### Purpose
 Repository containing supplementary material such as raw output of tools, sequences, and additional scripts.
-The tool itsel can be found at https://github.com/thackl/detectEVE
+The tool itself can be found at https://github.com/thackl/detectEVE

 ### Abstract
 **Summary** Endogenous viral elements (EVEs) are fragments of viral genomic material embedded within the host genome.
 Retroviruses contribute to the majority of EVEs due to their genomic integration during their life cycle, however, the latter can also arise from non-retroviral RNA or DNA viruses, then collectively known as non-retroviral (nr)EVEs.
 Detecting nrEVEs poses challenges due to their sequence and genomic structural diversity, contributing to the scarcity of specific tools designed for nrEVEs detection.